TianZhao-007/Database/README.md

 # Relational Database notes

 ## 1.Introduction to Database Systems
+  Basic concepts.

 ## 2.Relational Data Model and SQL
+  How to use SQL to CRUD?

 ## 3.Entity-Relationship Model
   ### 3.1 Database design